 This recipe is a great recipe for autumn, winter and spring.
 Autumn is the season of the lung and a great time to support your lung health and prevent future problems in the upcoming season.

 Winter is the season of the kidney, and the kidney supports everything.
 If the kidney is taxed or weakened, the lung will be weakened as well.
 The kidney supporting ginger and walnut support both the kidney and the lung.

 Finally, the spring is the season of wind and making sure you have a strong foundation and a strong Lung may help you fight off those office and preschool colds.
 Also, according to Paul Pitchford, walnuts are an excellent food to acclimate you to spring time.

-I know that I talk about his book a lot, but between Sally Fallon’s Nourishing Traditions and Pitchford’s book, I’ve learned a ton about eating seasonally and keeping my family healthy.
+I know that I talk about his book a lot, but between Sally Fallon’s Nourishing Traditions and Pitchford’s book (affiliate links), I’ve learned a ton about eating seasonally and keeping my family healthy.
 I highly recommend buying one or both and learning the theory behind eating healthfully and seasonally.
 In time, you’ll be able to create your own recipes and support your family’s health and well-being.

 Resources and Links

 Healing with Whole Foods by Paul Pitchford (affiliate link)

 Disclaimer: I am an acupuncturist in the state of Minnesota, and the information falls within my scope of practice in my state.
 However, unless I have directed you here as your homework I am probably not your acupuncturist.
 The information in this post is for general purposes only and does not constitute medical advice.
 As always, check with your own acupuncturist or primary care provider before making any lifestyle changes.
 This post does not create a patient-practitioner relationship and I am not liable for any losses or damages resulting or relating to the content in this post.